masterking32/WoWSimpleRegistration/README.md

 3. Install [Composer](https://getcomposer.org/download/).

-4. Navigate to the project directory and and then go to the `application/` directory.
+4. Navigate to the project directory and then go to the `application/` directory.

 5. Run the following command to install the required dependencies: